Melin Llangoed (Tros y Marian)

 Come the 21st century and this mill, like many others on Anglesey, became the focus of renovation.
 The plan was to turn it into a self catering holiday home.
 There was some controversy around it, mainly due to access problems on the narrow and steep roads, but permission was eventually granted.

 The photo to the right shows it in 2004 when reconstruction was underway, and the above photo in 2006 when it was almost finished.
 It is now a luxury five-star self-catering holiday home.
-Their main web site has a number of photos, videos and 360° panoramas of the interior.
+Their main web site has a number of photos of the interior.

 See other images of this windmill at: